MuhammadMahediHasan/php-form-generator/README.md

 - Enum fields are rendered as dropdowns with predefined options.

 ## Customization
-- Modify the Bootstrap classes in `form_generator.php` to customize the design.
+- Modify the Bootstrap classes in `formGenerator.php` to customize the design.
-- Extend `form_generator.php` to handle additional column types if needed.
+- Extend `formGenerator.php` to handle additional column types if needed.

 ## Troubleshooting
 - Ensure your database credentials are correct in `database.php`.